Moving around Kyoto

 Kyoto TaxiBy Taxi

-Kyoto is probably one of the easiest city in the world in which to take a taxi.
-YOu can find a taxi just about everywhere, outside most train stations, bus terminals and some larger shops.
-You can also flag taxis on just about any street in the city.
-As up to four persons (sometimes five in larger cars) can ride for the same price, it is sometimes a better deal to take a taxi compared to the bus or the train.
+Kyoto is probably one of the easiest cities in the world to take a taxi.
+You can find a taxi just about anywhere, outside most train stations, bus terminals, and some larger shops.
+You can also hail a taxi on almost any street in the city.
+Since up to four people (sometimes five in larger cars) can ride for the same price, taking a taxi is sometimes a better deal than taking the bus or train.

-To take a taxi, just flag it as you would at home: just raise your hand at an oncoming taxi.
-To know if a taxi is available, check if you see someone inside on the back seat.
-Also, if a taxi is free and available, the sign (light) on the lower left corner of the windshield will be red.
+To hail a taxi, just flag it down as you would at home by raising your hand to an oncoming taxi.
+To know if a taxi is available, look for someone in the back seat.
+Also, if a taxi is free and available, the sign (light) in the lower left corner of the windshield will be red.
 The same will be blue if the taxi is not available.
-At night, it’s easy to spot an open taxi: the light on the roof will be illuminated.
+At night, it’s easy to spot an open taxi: the light on the roof will be lit.

-Be careful as in Japan, the driver will open the door for you the rear one on the left of the car).
-There is no need to open it yourself.
-Do not worry as most drivers in Kyoto know enough English to understand where you want to go, but it always helps to have someone write your destination in Japanese.
-If you’re returning to your Machiya, just hand the driver the text we provided you with.
+Be careful, as in Japan the driver will open the door for you (the back door on the left side of the car).
+There is no need to open the door yourself.
+Do not worry, most drivers in Kyoto know enough English to understand where you want to go, but it always helps to have someone write your destination in Japanese.
+When you return to your machiya, just give the driver the text we’ve provided.

-Japanese taxi drivers are polite, usually efficient and above all honest.
-They will always turn on the meter and you do not have to worry about “being taken for a ride.”
-The meter will show the fare.
-No need of tips.
+Japanese taxi drivers are polite, usually efficient, and most importantly, honest.
+They will always turn on the meter and you do not have to worry about “getting ripped off”.
+The meter will display the fare.
+No need to tip.

-if you want to reserve a taxi for a special visit or anything else, here are two companies we often use (and recommend).
+If you need to reserve a taxi for a special visit or anything else, here are two companies we often use (and recommend).
+In addition, you can use an app on your smartphone such as “GO” (there are others).
+The Uber app can also be used in Japan, and it is a taxi that will come to pick you up.

 Yasaka Taxi: Yasaka Taxi Web Site